nikitansg/Power--BI-Covid-19-Weather/README.md

 ## Features
 1. Data collection from external sources (https://www.worldometers.info/coronavirus/)
 2. Data transformation and integration in Power BI
-3. Creation of interactive dashboards with COVID-19 statistics.
+3. Creation of interactive dashboards with COVID-19 statistics
 4. Integration of weather data for contextual insights

 ## Getting Started